Skip to content

 Neutral comparisons between VoxelBooking and common hosted booking tools.

 VoxelBooking is self-hosted booking software for one or many businesses.
-Calendly is a hosted scheduling service priced per seat on paid plans.
+Calendly is a hosted scheduling service built around calendar-connected meetings.
 Calendly is stronger for calendar sync and meeting scheduling.
-VoxelBooking is stronger for ownership, multi-business installs, and one-time purchase economics.
+VoxelBooking is stronger for ownership, multi-business installs, and booking patterns beyond appointments.

 Updated 2026-05-04

-VoxelBooking is a self-hosted PHP script sold once.
+VoxelBooking is open source PHP booking software for self-hosting.
 SimplyBook.me is a hosted booking service with plan limits for bookings, providers, and custom features.
 SimplyBook.me has more hosted integrations.
-VoxelBooking gives the buyer control of the server, database, and source code.
+VoxelBooking gives the operator control of the server, database, and source code.

 Updated 2026-05-04

 VoxelBooking is industry-neutral booking software for agencies and local businesses.
-Booksy is a hosted platform focused on beauty and wellness businesses, with marketplace discovery, payments, marketing tools, and a monthly plan.
+Booksy is a hosted platform focused on beauty and wellness businesses, with marketplace discovery, payments, and marketing tools.

 Updated 2026-05-04